What exactly is an accommodation?

 Disability Services has established policies and procedures for the documentation needed for each disability.
 It is the job of Disability Services to determine eligibility for accommodations.
 Faculty and staff members should not expect to see diagnostic information.

-If I receive a student’s Accommodation Letter in the middle of the semester, am I obligated to provide accommodations?
+If I receive a student’s Accommodation Plan in the middle of the semester, am I obligated to provide accommodations?

 Yes, accommodations are in effect once a student has an established Accommodations Plan.
 In a college setting, it is the student’s responsibility for requesting and initiating all disability-related services and accommodations.
 If a student does not have an Accommodations Plan, please refer him/her to Disability Service.
 Accommodations begin when the Accommodations Plan is established and are not retroactive and only apply upon receipt.